antbre/doublePendulumJaxRL/README.md

 ```

 `play.py` rolls out one episode, animates the pendulum, and (optionally) saves a diagnostics plot
 of angles, velocities, torques, tip height and reward.
+By default it evaluates the **deterministic
+mean** policy; pass `--stochastic` to sample from the policy instead (rejax's training-time policy
+has std ≈ 1, so the stochastic rollout looks like bang-bang chatter — the mean is the real
+learned controller).

 ## Run the tests